Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: Summary and Concluding Remarks

 We mention a few words about some of the galaxies in THINGS that were not analyzed here.
 Two galaxies, NGC 2976 and NGC 3627, were not considered at all because they contained too few data points for an eight-parameter fit.
-NGC 3031 and NGC 4736 are not good candidates because they are reported as having non-circular motions.
-Also, at sufficient distances from the origin, the former is affected by tidal interactions from other members of the group (the M81 group, for the case of NGC 3031).\cite{deBlok:2008wp} There are other galaxies in the survey with features that may not make them ideal candidates for an analysis of this sort, such as NGC 4826, which as has a region with a counter-rotating disk and NGC 3627, which has a pronounced bar and an asymmetric spiral structure.
+NGC 3031 and NGC 4736 may not be ideal candidates because they are reported as having non-circular motions.
+Also, at sufficient distances from the origin, the former is affected by tidal interactions from other members of the group (the M81 group, for the case of NGC 3031).\cite{deBlok:2008wp} There are other galaxies in the survey with features that may not make them ideal candidates for an analysis of this sort as well, such as NGC 3627, which has a pronounced bar and an asymmetric spiral structure.
+The data for the remaining five galaxies in the survey did not exhibit any signs of universal behavior after doing the eight-parameter fit used in section 2.
+More specifically, we did not find convincing evidence of Boltzmann-like regions from the data for those galaxies.

-In conclusion, from the rotation velocity data for 19 galaxies from THINGS, we found evidence of Boltzmann-like behavior in the haloes of eight galaxies, corresponding to approximately $40\%$ of the sample.
-More specifically, after assuming spherical symmetry and that the rotation curves are generated by circular orbits, we showed that there were substantial regions of the haloes where the density decreased exponentially with the gravitational potential.
-For NGC 2841 and NGC 5055, agreement with Boltzmann-like behavior was found over a distance which was roughly four times the distance scale of the disk, and the regions were estimated to have a much larger mass than the the mass of the inner region, and the total baryon mass of the galaxies.
+In summary, from the rotation velocity data for 19 galaxies from THINGS, we found evidence of Boltzmann-like behavior in the haloes of eight galaxies, corresponding to approximately $40\%$ of the sample.
+More specifically, after making the usual assumptions of spherical symmetry and that the rotation curves are generated by circular orbits, we showed that there were substantial regions of the haloes where the density decreased exponentially with the gravitational potential.
+For NGC 2841 and NGC 5055, agreement with Boltzmann-like behavior was found over a distance which was roughly four times the distance scale of the disk, and the relevant regions were estimated to be much more massive than the total baryonic masses of the galaxies.
 For the case of the dwarf galaxy DD0 154, the region exhibiting exponential behavior for $\rho(\phi)$ was approximately six times larger than the disk scale and eight times more massive than the baryonic component, indicating that dark matter dominates the region.
+In all cases, the exponential behavior breaks down at short and large distances.
+The breakdown at extremely large distances may indicate that the dynamics described by (\ref{1.1}) is not valid when densities go below a certain threshold.
+It is not hard to understand the breakdown at short distances, since the assumptions of symmetry and a single-component gas are not valid approximations close to the disk.